Lodges and Glamping

 A group of young men arrived at the Grand Canyon in 1933.
 Part of President Roosevelt’s Works Progress Program, the Civilian Conservation Corps worked on conservation projects across the U.S.

-While their tenure, the men of the CCC constructed the stone wall along the edge of the canyon in the Grand Canyon Village National Historic Landmark District.
+During their tenure, the men of the CCC constructed the stone wall along the edge of the canyon in the Grand Canyon Village National Historic Landmark District.
 They improved the Bright Angel trail and built resthouses along the route.

 From the brightly painted, hand-carved doors of the lodge to the log and stone cabins sprinkled along the rim, the kids love rambling through this property.
 In the Bright Angel History Room, I found the Geologic Fireplace to show the kids the rock layers of the Grand Canyon.

-The cabins feature modern bathrooms and furnishings though a tight fit for most families.
+The cabins feature modern bathrooms and furnishings, though a tight fit for most families.
 Most of the Bright Angel cabins offer one queen bed with room for a pack-n-pack or rollaway.
-At the Bright Angel Lodge, we enjoyed a hearty breakfast with southwestern egg dishes along with traditional options and kids’ menu.
+At the Bright Angel Lodge, we enjoyed a hearty breakfast with southwestern egg dishes along with traditional options and a kids’ menu.

 Where to Stay at the South Rim